 Unlike European vacations, which tend to be about history, architecture and art, or an African safari, which is all about the animals, a trip to Morocco is about experiencing a different culture.
 This blend of North Africa and the Middle East offers immersion into a Muslim country with a touch of French influence.

 There is a direct 7-hour flight from New York City to Casablanca, making it as easy to get to Morocco as it is to get to Europe from the East Coast.
 Yet Morocco feels so much farther away and offers such a unique experience.

-Editor’s Note: Photos by Tamara Gruber except where noted.
+Editor’s Note: Photos by Tamara Gruber.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.